-The Schedule I classification of cannabis puts the herb right up there with heroin and LSD.
+The Schedule One classification of cannabis puts the herb right up there with heroin and LSD.
 This makes the study of medical cannabis difficult.
 It also causes users and providers of the herb to be branded as criminals.
-Scientists do know that cannabis helps the body’s natural chemicals work better.

 The genus Cannabis contains two species which produce psychoactive cannabinoids and are used in herbal medicine.
 Both Cannabis indica and Cannabis sativa are very useful in alternative medicine.
-Too bad they are listed as Schedule I medicinal plants in the US (along with heroin and cocaine).
-Both indica and sativa are illegal in most states.
-A third species, Cannabis ruderalis, has few psychogenic properties and is useful for making hemp rope.
+Too bad they are listed as Schedule One medicinal plants in the US (along with heroin and cocaine) making them illegal to possess.
+A third species, Cannabis ruderalis, has few psychogenic properties but is useful for making hemp rope.

-Cannabis contains hundreds of known compounds and at least eighty interact with receptors in the brain.
+Cannabis contains hundreds of known compounds and at least eighty of them interact with receptors in the brain.
 As of 2012, more than 20 cannabinoids were being studied by the U.S. FDA.
 The most psychoactive cannabinoid found in the cannabis plant is tetrahydrocannabinol (THC).
 THC is what makes people high or stoned.

 Even though it is illegal in China, cannabis is still listed as one of the 50 fundamental herbs in traditional Chinese medicine.
 The Chinese use cannabis as a herbal remedy for many conditions including constipation, gout, rheumatism, and absent-mindedness.

-Cannabis is an annual, flowering plant that bears both male and female flowers that are pollinated by the wind.
+Cannabis is an easy to grow, annual, flowering plant that bears both male and female flowers that are pollinated by the wind.
 Cannabis prefers full sun and rich soil but will grow in almost any garden.
 Check local laws before growing your own.